glowkeeper/reactLecture/presentation/react.md

 ## Node.js and NPM

-`Node.js` lets developers write Javascript at the server-side.
-It also provides build environment tools - which is how it is being used here (via `npm`).
+`Node.js` lets developers write server-side Javascript.
+However, it also provides build environment tools (which is how it is being used above).

 + `Node.js` is a JavaScript runtime environment
 + `npm` is a package manager for JavaScript